 Spark Energy is ranked near the bottom of our table of 30 energy firms for the second year running.
 However, it hasn’t always been rated so poorly by its customers; in 2017 it was ranked mid-table.

-Spark scored an unimpressive rating of two stars out of five from customers on every aspect, bar one, of its service we asked about.
+Spark scored an unimpressive two stars out of five from customers on every aspect, bar one, of its service we asked about.

 Customers weren’t much more positive about its customer service.
 Again, 20% said its online customer service was poor or very poor.

 Overall, customers were more positive about Spark’s prices, considering it fair value for money.
-Other firms are rated good, or even excellent, value for money, however.
+Other firms are rated good, or even excellent, for value for money however.